Eddie Brock: War with Knull

 After a failed attempt to win his father's affection, he gets to know Dylan, until he got seriously sick.
 Then Dylan takes Eddie to a hospital, where Maker found him again.
 After a confrontation with the symbiote, he recovers the memories that the symbiote had erased finds out that Dylan is actually his own son with Anne Weying.
 During Malekith's invasion on Earth, Eddie temporarily uses the Dark Elf Witch's totem to transform into a Venom-look alike, and immediately resist being the Accursed elf's servant at will.

 After being framed by a resurrected Knullified Cletus Kasady for the murder of Lee Price, Eddie and Dylan are on the run and rescued by Venom, while seeking help from many available superheroes in New York, such as Peter, Miles, the X-Men, the Fantastic Four, and the Avengers, including the villains Mac Gargan and Maker, in order for Dylan, as well as Normie Osborn to be tested if they have symbiote codex within them.
-Upon learning his son is Knull's current vessel and would be his host, Eddie and Dylan were originally with Maker but was interrupted by a mysterious bounty hunter in a painted War Machine Mark III suit named "Virus" (who is actually Mac Gargan), and both Eddie and Dylan end up in a universe overrun by Knullified heroes and villains led by Codex (the fallen alternate universe's Dylan).
+Upon learning his son is Knull's current vessel and would be his host, Eddie and Dylan were originally with Maker but was interrupted by a mysterious bounty hunter in a painted War Machine Mark III suit named "Virus" (who is actually Gargan), and both Eddie and Dylan end up in a universe overrun by Knullified heroes and villains led by Codex (the fallen alternate universe's Dylan).
 He and Dylan are rescued by Agent Symbiotes (such as the alternate Anne Weying, Spider-Man, Deadpool, and a reformed Cletus Kasady/Carnage) and Mr. Fantastic.
 Dylan eventually learns that not only he is Eddie's son, but also Anne's.
-With temporary help from the prime universe's Mac Gargan, Dylan manages to purify his older counterpart and free the Earth.
+With temporary help from the prime universe's Gargan, Dylan manages to purify his older counterpart and free the Earth.
 One year later after spending time with alternate Anne, at a time when Eddie and Dylan return to prime Earth, they happened to learn Knull has been re-awakened and begin a full-scale invasion on Earth.

+Reign as King in Black

+After Eddie subsequently kills Knull, he becomes a human symbiote and the new King in Black, along with a council of the "Kings in Black" consisting of his future selves Tyro, Wilde, Finnegan, Bedlam, Meridius, and The Eventuality (all caught in a time loop), while Venom joins up with Dylan, with father and son (and future selves) eventually being drawn into "war" with one another.

+Bonded to Carnage

+Eddie returns in Eddie Brock: Carnage, now bonded to the Carnage symbiote, who he has come to see himself as father to, relinquishing his throne as the King in Black as Eddie elects to train Carnage to become a violent anti-hero.